 Adam Gilchrist finished on the winning side in each of his first 15 Tests.
-He also played in three winning World Cup finals in 1999, 2003 and 2007.
-Gilchrist contributed runs on each occasion, most dazzlingly at Barbados in 2007 when in a game reduced to 38 overs aside, he rattled up 149 off 104 deliveries against Sri Lanka.
+He also played in three winning World Cup finals in 1999, 2003, and 2007.
+Gilchrist contributed runs on each occasion, most dazzlingly at Barbados in 2007, when, in a game reduced to 38 overs aside, he rattled up 149 off 104 deliveries against Sri Lanka.
 Some of his knocks were just unbelievable and still in people’s minds.

-Gilchrist set the mark and others strive to meet it as best they can.
-In fact, several keepers have done very well without quite adhering to the Gilchrist blueprint of reliable runs delivered with all-out aggression – Matt Prior for England, MS Dhoni for India, Kumar Sangakkara for Sri Lanka and Brad Haddin for Australia have all had their moments, while AB de Villiers maintained his batting form amazingly well after temporarily taking over the gloves from Mark Boucher in 2012.
+Gilchrist set the mark, and others strive to meet it as best they can.
+In fact, several keepers have done very well without quite adhering to the Gilchrist blueprint of reliable runs delivered with all-out aggression: Matt Prior for England, MS Dhoni for India, Kumar Sangakkara for Sri Lanka, and Brad Haddin for Australia have all had their moments, while AB de Villiers maintained his batting form amazingly well after temporarily taking over the gloves from Mark Boucher in 2012.

-But the greats do it time and time again and that is what sets Gilchrist apart.
-Gilchrist played his early cricket in New South Wales but with the state already having an established keeper he moved to Western Australia in his early 20s.
+But the greats do it time and time again, and that is what sets Gilchrist apart.
+Gilchrist played his early cricket in New South Wales, but with the state already having an established keeper, he moved to Western Australia in his early 20s.
 There, like many batsmen brought up on the hard surfaces in Perth, he developed into a strong cutter and puller of fast bowling.

 The one team against whom his record was iffy was India, whose spinners Anil Kumble and Harbhajan Singh managed to keep him largely, if not totally, in check.
-A few fast bowlers, notably Andrew Flintoff bowling at his absolute best in 2005 Ashes, managed to deny him the room to free his arms by coming around the wicket at him and firing the ball into his body, but it was a plan requiring perfect execution.
+A few fast bowlers, notably Andrew Flintoff, bowling at his absolute best in the 2005 Ashes, managed to deny him the room to free his arms by coming around the wicket at him and firing the ball into his body, but it was a plan requiring perfect execution.